-Blood is the only fluid connective tissue present in our body and plays a significant role in transporting a wide variety of substances to different parts of the body.
+Blood is the unique fluid connective tissue present in our body and it plays a significant role in transporting a wide variety of substances to different parts of the body.
 The main components of blood include Red blood cells, White blood cells, blood platelets and plasma.
 Blood is the main component of the human circulatory system, fulfilling many functions such as:

 - Regulating body temperature.

 - Regulates the water content of the cells.

 - Protects against excess blood loss through clotting.

 - Regulates the pH by interacting with acids and bases.

 Lymph is a clear to white fluid tissue which is composed of lymphocytes and white blood cells.
 Lymph is the part of the lymphatic system and is generally found in the lymphatic vessels and in the various cavities of the body.
 It plays a vital role by transporting the white blood cells within the lymph nodes and bones, in the removal of interstitial fluid from tissues and also fights against the disease-causing and infectious bacteria invading the blood cells.
 The main functions of lymph include: